daveprowse/linux-net/labs/lab-09/lab-09.md

 # Lab 09 ⚙️

-## Using Netplan to Configure a Static IP Configuration
+## Using Netplan to set up a Static IP Configuration
 Netplan is the front-end utility that is used to configure TCP/IP for Ubuntu Servers.
 The configuration files are written in YAML.
 In this lab we show how to view and re-configure Netplan.

 ### Analyze the netplan configuration